 RF - OAK

-Stephen Piscotty (intercostal) is considered fully healthy with no limitations.
+Stephen Piscotty is considered day-to-day with a knee injury.

 Piscotty crashed into the outfield wall while trying to make a catch on Monday, but it isn't considered a serious problem.

 According to Athletics beat writer Shayna Rubin, Stephen Piscotty left Monday's game with a right knee sprain.
 Before leaving, he was hitless in three at-bats.

 On the season, Piscotty has five home runs, 15 runs, 29 RBI, and three steals with a .248 batting average.
 In September, he was struggling with zero home runs, one steal, and a .192 batting average.

 Stephen Piscotty is dealing with a sore left wrist and is not in the A's lineup for the first half of their doubleheader against the Astros on Tuesday.

 A's manager Bob Melvin said Piscotty might be available to pinch-hit in the second half of the doubleheader.
 It's best to just leave the outfielder on your bench considering he won't start either game and there's a good chance he won't play at all on Tuesday.
 Piscotty has put together a decent season with his .264/.308/.438 with five home runs and a team-leading 28 RBI.
 Consider him day-to-day for now.